janko/flickrie/README.md

 That's what wrappers should be for.

 The method names here aren't called the same as Flickr's API methods, but they follow a pattern which shouldn't be too difficult to learn.
+Take a look at the "Covered API methods" section of this readme.

 Also, some attribute names that you get from the response are changed.
 So, for example, the `last_update` attribute is called `updated_at`, and the `candownload` attribute is called `can_download?`.
 After all, this is a **ruby** wrapper, so it should be written in Ruby/Rails fashion :)

+There are 2 things that are different from the Flickr's API documentation:
+- "photoset" is here just "set".
+This is because the word "photoset" is actually incorrect, since sets can also hold videos.
+- "person" is here refered to as "user".

 ## Examples of usage